nickkipshidze/python-vnetwork/README.md

 And here the neural network is presented with a circle and the output neuron is set to 0:
 ![Preview](screenshots/shape-reco-2.png)

+Also dont look at the code for `single-layer-shape-reco`.
+Its just a proof of concept.

 <br>

 ## Usage